drkthng/blog-v3/_posts/2015-02-15-coding-and-more.md

 and then [sync a complete website using this tutorial](/sync-files-folders-github/){:rel='dofollow'}.

-Making it simple has helped a lot of people to start off with Github.
+Making it simpler has helped a lot of people to start off with Github.
 I'm glad I helped.
 I got a very positive response for my efforts.
-A few in the screenshot below
+A few of the feedbacks are in the screenshot below
 ![Github pages youtube tutorial positive response]({{ site.url }}/images/github-pages-tutorial-youtube-positive-response.jpg){: .full}

 Check out the playlist at the bottom to see more comments.